 What's that you say?
 You're doing it for the money.

 There's nothing wrong with that whatsoever.
+And it's more do-able today than ever.
 But it shouldn't be your only motivation.

 Why not?
 Because it's actually a negative.
 In other words, what really motivates you to write and sell fiction is the fear of NOT having money.

 Having a positive motivation is important because it will keep you going whenever times get tough (when you're stuck in the middle of a difficult scene, say, and can't find the way ahead).

 How do you know if you're well-motivated?
 Remove money from the equation entirely by asking yourself this: Would you still write if you knew that you would never see a decent return on your efforts?

 If the answer to that is "yes," it means that you love writing for its own sake (i.e., the love of doing it).
 And that is what will make you push harder when you're stuck in that tricky scene.

 Here is what motivates me to write – well, when I can find the time... which is virtually never :-(